baldurk/renderdoc/docs/behind_scenes/planned_features.rst

 * Debugging of all shader stages.
 * HLSL Debugging.
-* Mesh display after HS stage.
+* Mesh display after hull shader stage.
 * Perfkit/PerfHUD integration for vendor-specific detailed performance timers.
-* Multiple frames in a single capture/logfile.
-* Replacing .NET UI with the Qt UI.
 * Diffing events in a given frame.
 * Modifying the pipeline on the fly to change state.
 * Highlighting redundant state-setting.